Toronto Purchase: 1805 indenture

+In 1805, the British wanted to conclude a further treaty for the purchase of the lands along Lake Ontario to the west of the Toronto Purchase.
+Not knowing what the precise boundaries were for the Toronto Purchase, William Claus, the agent for the British Indian Department, met with Indigenous representatives to produce a new treaty.
+Claus presented a map showing the Purchase as including the lands from Ashbridge's Bay west to Etobicoke Creek, north 28 miles to Simcoe.
+None of the Indigenous chiefs who had agreed to the original Purchase were alive to dispute the boundaries, which went far beyond the original acreage described by Johnson, and accepted the map.
+This became the basis for a new treaty.

 An Indenture (a revision) of the deal was made on August 1, 1805.
 Both the 1787 Purchase and its 1805 Indenture were registered as Crown Treaty No. 13.
 For this revision, the Mississaugas of New Credit First Nation also claimed the Toronto Islands, which was not part of the purchase as the agreement only went to the Lake Ontario shoreline.